GhentCORR/ghentcorr.github.io/_pages/contribute.md

 - **Organize local events**: Want to connect with people in your faculty or department?
 The core team and other members might be able to help you organize workshops, meetups, or discussions.

-- **Spread the word**: Let others know about GhentCORR and the work we're doing!
+- **Spread the word**: Let others know about **Ghent**CORR and the work we're doing!
 Whether it's sharing our events, telling colleagues, or posting about us on social media—every bit of visibility helps us grow and reach more people.

 ## Got another idea?